Lily-02/CSScreativeblog/posts/first-blog-post.md

 <iframe src="https://editor.p5js.org/Lily-02/full/W9T27T9gu"width="500" height="400"></iframe>

-- In this week, I replicate the "only suddenly" art work from Rafael.
+- In this week, I replicate the "only suddenly" art work from Rafael Rozendaal.
 - There are 3 main problems I encountered when implementing the ball bouncing effect.
 The first problem was how to make the ball move.
 I implemented it by updating the ball's x and y positions in each frame with a constant velocity.
 The second problem is how to detect if the ball hits a wall.
 I use the ball's x and y position, and the box's x and y position to check for collision.
 The last problem is how to change the colour of the ball, the box, and the margin when the ball hits a wall.
 The colour changing is facilitated by function 'changeColors()', in which I assign a random colour to the ball, the box, and the margin.
 This function is called when the collision between the ball and the walls is detected.